mihacuo/PasswordGenerator/README.md

-User will chose the length of the password. if length entered is less than 10 or more than 64, user will have to re-enter, due to the securoty reasons.
+User will chose the length of the password. if length entered is less than 10 or more than 64, user will have to re-enter, due to the security reasons.

-User will be also able to chose security fetures of the generated password, ie shuld it include:
+User will be also able to chose security fetures of the generated password, ie should it include:

 - lowercase characters
 - uppercase characters